thindil/nish/README.md

 * `disable`: called during disabling the plugin.
 * `init`: called during initialization (starting) of the shell.
 * `info`: called during showing information about the plugin.
-Requested response from the plugin should have form `answer [name of the plugin;description of the plugin]`.
+Requested response from the plugin should have form:
+  `answer [name of the plugin;description of the plugin;API version of the plugin]`.
 * `preCommand [command]`: called before the user's command will be executed.
   Command argument is the name of command and all its arguments entered by the user.